INFO-4602-5602/project-2-ncwit-team-8/README.md

 About

 This visualization illustrates the distribution in majors enrolled in by women.
 The Sankey diagram shows the amount of women in each program or sub-program by the width of each path.
+The interactive aspect of the visualization is the ability to hover over a link between two rings and a popup of how many students in that category will appear.
+We chose this visualization idea because it aesthetically encompasses everything we wanted to portray without being cluttered.

 ### Visualization Two